hukai916/DMS_project_v_2.5/READEME.md

 To learn how to use this mode, execute below for detailed instructions: <br>
 **bash wrapper.sh -h** <br>
 Some config_example_job.txt files are provided in the main directory. <br>
+Instructions on how to prepare a config file can also be found at the top of example config files. <br>
 Note that the configuration file setup is slightly different from that in version_1.0 and 2.0. <br>

 # Result